hn/smldump/README.md

 Dump structure from a binary SML (Smart Message Language) file.
 SML is used in various smart metering (electricity, gas, water ...) systems in germany.
 As of now, the script also parses a small selection of OBIS (Object Identification System) classification numbers.

+Some data (e.g. "Aktuelle Wirkleistung") is only available if you unlock the Smart Meter with a 4-digit PIN via the optical interface.
+You may have to ask your system operator ("Versorgungsnetzbetreiber") for this PIN.

 ## Usage

 ```